OpenDSA/OpenDSA/RST/en/PL/LambdaCalculus.rst

 substituting the last free occurrence of :math:`x` for :math:`z`, the free :math:`x` is now bound and the function becomes the identity function, which is very different from the function that always returns :math:`z`,

-To keep from capturing a free variable in this fashion, we must :term:`alpha-convert` the expression that would cause the :math:`y` to become bound.
+To keep from capturing a free variable in this fashion, we must :dfn:`alpha-convert` the expression that would cause the :math:`y` to become bound.
 The intuitive justification of alpha-conversion is that we do not change the function abstraction :math:`\lambda y.(y \; x)` if we choose a different variable, say :math:`w`, to use as the formal parameter for the function.
 That is, as a function definition,